The Universe expansion and Energy problems: The limits of Quantum theory

 where $p$ is the relativistic momentum of the particle and $h$ is the Planck's constant.
 This was a practical and useful approximation for analyzing the energy, momentum and speed of particles.
 Nevertheless, this notion, joined to relativistic formulas, on one hand, and to the Bohr model, on the other hand, leads to some obvious contradictions.
 The wavy nature of matter has to be explained more generally and more precisely.\\

-\textbf{Remark $1.$}$\;\;$ In the previous sections, we have proved that the second part of the special relativity second postulate is false.
+\textbf{Remark $1.$}$\;\;$ In the previous sections, we have proved that some interpretations of the special relativity second postulate are false.
 We also proved that the frequency $f$ is a characteristic feature of a (material or immaterial) point that is extended only to fundamental particles (quarks and leptons).
 Integration of the relation $E=hf$ over the domain occupied by a fundamental particle gives the famous relation

 for at rest matter and

 for a material particle into movement, where $\gamma_1(t)$ decreases from 1 to 0 when the speed increases from 0 to 1 and $\gamma(t)$ is the Lorentz factor; $\gamma(t) m_0$ is qualified by W. Kaufmann as being the apparent mass and we call $\gamma_1(t) m_0$ the reduced mass of the particle into movement.\\